|

 November, 2009--Over the summer of 2009, protestors with loaded firearms started showing up at town halls on healthcare reform, even at several hosted by the President of the United States.
 Other protestors carried signs that threatened, "We come unarmed...this time."
 These self-proclaimed "tea party patriots" claimed to be acting in the spirit of the Boston Tea Party, and quoted Thomas Jefferson: "The tree of liberty must be refreshed from time to time with the blood of tyrants and patriots."

-Many of these Americans weren't just protesting healthcare reform that might include a government-run insurance plan.
+Many of these Americans weren't just protesting against government reform of healthcare.
 Many were protesting the government itself, saying that it had grabbed too much control since the election of Obama.
-(Where were they during Bush?)
+(Where were these people during the eight years of George W. Bush?)

-Obama was an imposter, many of them said, an "undocumented worker" whose presidency was illegal because he wasn't even born in the United States.
-The Honolulu birth certificate and two 1961 newspaper birth notices were ignored.
-For that matter, so was the 9,000,000 vote majority by which Americans had just elected him President of the United States.
+Obama was an imposter, many of them said, an "undocumented worker" whose presidency was illegal because supposedly he wasn't born in the United States.
+His birth certificate and two Honolulu newspaper birth notices were ignored.
+For that matter, so was the nearly 9,000,000 popular vote majority by which Americans had just elected him President of the United States.

 Whiskey was the main money crop on the frontier of western Pennsylvania.
 One in every six farmers there operated a still, and many took up arms to oppose the 7¢/gallon federal tax being levied on their whiskey.
 In 1794 they brought back an old symbol to signal their outrage and rally support.